AlextheYounga/us-federal-code/usc/title-16-conservation/chapter-1-national-parks-military-parks-monuments-and-seashores/subchapter-lixdashk-great-basin-national-park/sec-410mm-1.md

 #### (a) Laws governing; conservation and protection of resources ####

-The Secretary shall administer the park in accordance with this subchapter and with the provisions of law generally applicable to units of the national park system, including sections 1, 2, 3, and 4 of this title.
+The Secretary shall administer the park in accordance with this subchapter and with the provisions of law generally applicable to units of the national park system, including sections 1, 2, 3, and 4 <sup><a href="#410mm-1_1_target" name="410mm-1_1">1</a></sup> of this title.
 The Secretary shall protect, manage, and administer the park in such manner as to conserve and protect the scenery, the natural, geologic, historic, and archaeological resources of the park, including fish and wildlife and to provide for the public use and enjoyment of the same in such a manner as to perpetuate these qualities for future generations.

 #### (b) Fishing ####

 The Secretary shall permit fishing on lands and waters under his jurisdiction within the park in accordance with the applicable laws of the United States and the State of Nevada, except that he may designate zones where, and periods when, no fishing may be permitted for reasons of public safety.
-Except in emergencies, any regulations prescribing such restrictions relating to fishing,<sup><a href="#410mm-1_1_target" name="410mm-1_1">1</a></sup> shall be put into effect only after consultation with the appropriate State agency having jurisdiction over fishing activities.
+Except in emergencies, any regulations prescribing such restrictions relating to fishing,<sup><a href="#410mm-1_2_target" name="410mm-1_2">2</a></sup> shall be put into effect only after consultation with the appropriate State agency having jurisdiction over fishing activities.

 #### (c) Preparation of management plan; submission to Congress; amendment of plan ####